gilmore-lab/moco-3-pattern-psychophysics/moco-3-pattern-psychophysics-checklist.md

 3. A blank screen will show.
 Here participant presses spacebar to continue.

-4. Next a fixation screen with a white dot in the center of the screen will show.
+4. Next a fixation screen with a white dot in the centeeer of the screen will show.
 Here participant presses spacebar to begin the trial.

 5. The dots are displayed and participants respond with key presses (Z